Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 The minimum requirements for the IIS web site are:

 {.docs}
- - **Physical Path** - the path on disk where the ProGet web application files were extracted to in step 1
+ - **Physical Path** - the path on disk where the ProGet web application files were copied to in step 1
  - **Application Pool** - the application pool to use, created in step 2
  - **Binding** - the combination of IP address(es) and port(s) used to access ProGet over the network